bibi21000/sphinxcontrib-osint/docs/directives.rst

 * local : the full filename

 * youtube : the url to a youtube video, the video will be downloaded (if enabled) and the subtitles will be downloaded and translates (if enabled)

+* bksy : the url of a bsky post, the post and the following ones from the same user will be downloaded (if enabled)

 .. _Directive Csv: